New Hampshire is investigating a robocall that was made to sound like Biden

 "My head exploded and I said, 'I can't believe that some son of a gun is trying to suppress the vote on Tuesday,' " said Sullivan, who formerly served as chair of the New Hampshire Democratic Party and was a member of the DNC.

-The Biden campaign said the calls are part of a disinformation effort that undermines the democratic process in New Hampshire.
+The Biden campaign said the calls, the existence of which were first reported by NBC News, are part of a disinformation effort that undermines the democratic process in New Hampshire.

 "Spreading disinformation to suppress voting and deliberately undermine free and fair elections will not stand, and fighting back against any attempt to undermine our democracy will continue to be a top priority for this campaign," Julie Chávez Rodriguez, who manages the Biden-Harris campaign, said in a statement.